tiller-tolbus/cgol/README.md

 # cgol

 **cgol** is a single-player game of cells on a grid.
-The objective is to have fun and learn more about Life.
+The objective is to have fun and learn about Life.

 # Installation